9 Easy and Effective Low Impact Workouts for Beginners

 5. Yoga

 If you think yoga is just prolonged stretching, think again!
-While yoga is not the same aerobic intensity as other exercises, it can definitely make you break a sweat.
-Not only is yoga a great low impact option, but it can also help you increase flexibility and strength, reduce stress and anxiety, improve posture, and aid in sleep habits.
+While yoga does not have the same aerobic intensity as other exercises, it can definitely make you break a sweat.
+Not only is yoga a great low-impact option, but it can also help you increase flexibility and strength, reduce stress and anxiety, improve posture, and aid in sleep habits.

 [Elly: For some specific yoga workouts, try these yoga poses for tension headaches, or these yoga poses for back pain].